-Acute stress disorder symptoms may include: a tendency to show a great variation in mood, though patterns and/or behaviors, fogginess and/or a “dazed” state.
+Acute stress disorder symptoms may include: a tendency to show a great variation in mood, thought patterns and/or behaviors, fogginess and/or a “dazed” state.

 In this “dazed” state you may experience a shortened attention span, poor memory, decreased consciousness, disorientation and/or the inability to comprehend stimuli.
 You may not know if you are experiencing actual stimuli or not.
 You may experience a delayed reaction time.
 You may also gradually withdraw from your surroundings.
 Your dissociation may make you feels as if you are in a “dream-like” state.
 It is not uncommon for you to be unable to remember the specific details surrounding the traumatic event.

 You may experience withdrawal and/or extreme anxiety following the “dazed” state.
 During this stage, you may isolate yourself, display a dissociative stupor, experience extreme anxiety, hyper-arousal and/or agitation.
 Severe depression may follow and you may become confused and/or detached.
-If you have acute stress disorder you may have impaired judgment, panic attacks, severe anxiety, an accelerated heartbeats, excessive perspiration and/or flushing.
+If you have acute stress disorder you may have:

 During the onset stage, symptoms may occur with within minutes of a stressful event and may last for hours or days.
 Symptoms must persist for at least 48 hours for it to be classified as acute stress disorder episode.
 In addition, complete or partial amnesia can occur during the episode.

-When you have acute stress disorder, it is common to have flashbacks.
+When you have acute stress disorder, it is common to have flashbacks similar to those experienced by someone who has abused hallucinogenic drugs.
 You may keep re-living the traumatic event that caused the stress.
 Flashbacks can be in the form of nightmares and/or thoughts and you may start avoiding any place or stimulus that reminds you of the traumatic event.

 The disorder can present anywhere from 48 hours to one month following the traumatic event.